md-redwan-hossain/dot_files/README.md

-Just run bash `js.sh` in the terminal.
+Just run `bash js.sh` in the terminal for npm packages.